docker/labs/windows/modernize-traditional-apps/modernize-aspnet/part-5.md

 - integrating enterprise-grade third party software from Docker Hub into the solution;
 - capturing the full solution configuration in a runnable format using Docker Compose.

 Taking a feature-driven approach to modernization gives you fast and quanitifiable return on investment when you move your application to Docker.
 In the lab we took steps towads an event-driven architecture, and made use of a microservice approach to the UI, without an extensive re-write of the application.
-We've seen that the Docker platform is an enabler for modernizing applications with a focus on business value and without a full re-architecture of the application.
+We've seen that the Docker platform is an enabler for modernizing applications, with a focus on business value and without a full re-architecture of the application.

 ## Next steps